 - For reducing fittings specified with two schedules in the Inquiry / Purchase description, the first schedule refers to the larger end or run pipe, the second schedule refers to the smaller end or branch pipe.

 - Fittings shall be forged to the final shape and size.
 Fittings shall not be machined from bar stock or solid forged billets without specific approval.

 - Galvanizing of fittings shall be in accordance with ASTM A153.
-Threaded portion of fittings shall be supplied with threads free of galvanizing.
+The threaded portion of fittings shall be supplied with threads free of galvanizing.

 - Swage nipple shall be pipe swaged by forging only.
-Machining of bar stock, forgings or heavy wall pipe not permitted.
+Machining of bar stock, forgings, or heavy wall pipe is not permitted.
 Dimensions shall be in accordance with MSS-SP-95.

-- All reduction sizes for tees and reducers to be in accordance with ASME B16.9.
+- All reduction sizes for tees and reducers are to be in accordance with ASME B16.9.

-- CS & LTCS fittings shall be fully killed and fine grained and shall be supplied in normalized or normalized and tempered condition.
+- CS & LTCS fittings shall be fully killed and fine-grained and shall be supplied in normalized or normalized tempered conditions.

-- 100% of SS & DSS wrought fittings having wall thickness more than 20mm shall have the bevel and weld end over a width of 25mm, examined by Dye penetrant Method.
+- 100% of SS & DSS wrought fittings having a wall thickness of more than 20 mm shall have the bevel and weld end over a width of 25mm, examined by the Dye penetrant Method.
 Acceptance standards shall be in accordance with ASME VIII Division 1, Appendix 8.

 - 100% of DSS welded fittings with a wall thickness greater than 30mm shall be 100% ultrasonically examined in accordance with ASME VIII Division 1.

 - 100% of DSS forged fittings weld bevels shall be examined by Dye Penetrant inspection.